Illustrates overlaps between CNV calls and genomic features across a sample population.

 A

-object containing the genomic features of interest, typically genes.
-Feature names are either expected as a meta-columnsymbol
+GRangesobject containing the genomic features of interest, typically genes.
+Feature names are either expected as a meta-columnsymbolor as thenamesof the object.- multi.calls

 A function.
 Determines how to summarize the CN state in a CNV region when there are multiple (potentially conflicting) calls for one sample in that region.
 Defaults to